ryanrudolfoba/SteamOS-microSD/README.md

     ![image](https://user-images.githubusercontent.com/98122529/210012527-7f5ab7f4-d723-4091-93ec-589200d552a5.png)

+13. Check any mounted partitions by running `lsblk`.

+14. Unmount any mounted partitions.
+For example: `sudo umount /run/media/var`

+15. Disable SteamOS read-only mode.

+    ```bash
+    sudo sudo ~/tools/repair_device.sh chroot
+    sudo steamos-readonly disable
+    ```

+16. Copy the post install script to profile.d
+    ***KEEP THE CHROOT SHELL AND OPEN ANOTHER KONSOLE to run this command***

+    ```bash
+    sudo mkdir /run/media/root
+    sudo mount /dev/mmcblk0p5 /run/media/root
+    sudo cp ~/SteamOS-microSD/post_install_sdcard.sh /run/media/root/etc/profile.d/
+    sudo umount /run/media/root
+    ```

+17. Back to the chroot shell and enable SteamOS read-only mode.

+    ```bash
+    sudo steamos-readonly enable
+    exit
+    ```

+18. Power off the Steam Deck and then proceed to First Boot.

 ## First Boot

 1. While the Steam Deck is powered off, press the VOLDOWN + POWER button until you hear a chime.
 2. The boot menu will appear, select the microSD where SteamOS is installed and press A button (or enter on the keyboard).
+3. **It will auto shutdown once at the first boot.** Repeat the step 1-2.
-3. Wait until SteamOS loads.
+4. Wait until SteamOS loads.
 This will take about 1-2minutes depending on the speed of the sdcard.
-4. Perform the initial setup - language, timezone and WiFi connection.
+5. Perform the initial setup - language, timezone and WiFi connection.
-5. SteamOS will continue with the installation.
+6. SteamOS will continue with the installation.
 Wait until this is finished.
+    ***Notice: It may stock at "Starting Steam Deck update download".
+Wait at least about 3 minutes.
+If it doesn't proceed, shutdown the Steam Deck at the Steam menu, and then repeat the step 1-2.***
-6. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
+7. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
-7. Power off the Steam Deck and then proceed to Post Install Instructions.
+8. Power off the Steam Deck and then proceed to Post Install Instructions.

 ## Post Install Instructions - this is very important do not skip this step